LaylaSouthcombe/travel-site-frontend/README.md

 - **Frontend:** The frontend of Sojo Travels is built using React and hosted on Netlify.

-- **Backend:** The backend server is hosted on Glitch and serves as the API to retrieve the articles from a PostgreSQL database.
+- **Backend:** The backend server is hosted on Railway and serves as the API to retrieve the articles from a PostgreSQL database.

 - **Article generator:** The articles were created using the Openai API (model gpt 3.5 turbo), formatted, and then automatically sent to the PostgreSQL database.